-The increasing popularity of social media sites, such as Facebook as platforms for expressing political content and opinions has been gathering increased research attention in recent years (e.g. Jang et al., 2014; et al., 2015).
+The increasing popularity of social media sites, such as Facebook as platforms for expressing political content and opinions has been gathering increased research attention in recent years (e.g. Jang et al., 2014; Vraga et al., 2015).
 The easy and affordable access to Facebook, and the heterogeneous and largely unknowable audience associated with it, provides rich grounds for political disagreement, and the exchange of heated and fiery online posts between users with differing political views (Coe, Kenski, & Rains, 2014).
-The expression of political disagreement on popular social media sites is attributed to their structures that weaken social boundaries and allow easier contact between users with conflicting political views (Brundidge, 2010).This is particularly pertinent in Israel who’s citizens, Jewish and Palestinian, have been emb in the ongoing, long-lasting, irresolvable Israeli–Palestinian conflict (Halperin & Bar-Tal, 2011).
+The rising expression of political disagreement on social media sites is attributed to their structures that weaken social boundaries and allow easier contact between users with conflicting political views (Brundidge, 2010).This is particularly pertinent in conflict-ridden countries such as, Israel who’s citizens, Jewish and Palestinian, have been embroiled in the ongoing, long-lasting, an irresolvable Israeli–Palestinian conflict (Halperin & Bar-Tal, 2011).

-In the Israeli context of heightened conflict, discussing highly divisive political issues or events on such as Facebook causes confrontation and personal repercussions (John & Dvir-Gvirsman, 2015).
-The to be more acute when the political issue under discussion is situated along the ethno-political demarcation line of Arabs and Jews.
+In the Israeli context of heightened political conflict, discussing highly divisive political issues or events on social media platforms such as Facebook will most certainly cause confrontations and personal repercussions (John & Dvir-Gvirsman, 2015).
+These consequences are likely to be even more acute when the political issue under discussion is situated along the ethno-political demarcation line of Arabs and Jews.
 However, the willingness to express ones’ candid political opinion on Facebook, particularly in highly charged political times, may depend on whether the person belongs to the majority Jewish population, or to the minority Arab population in Israel.
 Because parties to conflict in interethnic conflicts, such as the Israeli-Palestinian conflict are more often not equal in their power and do not show the same sense of threat or security (Rouhana & Fiske, 1995).
-As such, individuals are more likely to express their true opinion when they are part of a majority, whereas individuals in the minority may be less likely to express their political opinion to avoid potential repercussions.
+As such, individuals are more likely to express their true opinions when they are part of a majority, whereas individuals in the minority may be less likely to express their political opinions to avoid potential repercussions.

-This study aims to explore Jewish and Palestinian Israelis willingness to express political opinions on Facebook in the context of the Israeli-Palestinian conflict, particularly following highly charged political events.
-The comparison is based on content analysis of 539 randomly selected Facebook comments written by both Jews and in response to news items about politically motivated incidents that sparked heated discussions and exchange of ethno-political insults between Jews and Palestinian Israelis on social ..
-The under investigation include the killing of 'Nash'at Milhim', the shooting of 'Israa 'Abed', and the Jewish Home MK Bezalel Smotrich segregated Jewish-Arab maternity wards in Israeli hospitals.
+This study aims to explore and compare Jewish and Palestinian Israelis willingness to express political opinions on Facebook in the context of the Israeli-Palestinian conflict, particularly following highly charged political events.
+The comparison is based on content analysis of 539 randomly selected Facebook comments written by both Jews and Palestinian Israelis in response to three news items about politically motivated incidents that sparked heated discussions and exchange of ethno-political insults between Jewish and Palestinian Israelis on social media..
+The incidents under investigation include the killing of 'Nash'at Milhim', the shooting of 'Israa 'Abed', both Palestinian Israelis, and the Jewish Home MK Bezalel Smotrich's statement in support of segregated Jewish-Arab maternity wards in Israeli hospitals.
 These incidents will be discussed further in a later section, however, it is necessary first to provide some historical and political background on the Palestinian minority in Israel for a better understanding of the study's context.

 Palestinian Israelis

 After the Arab–Israeli war of 1948, only 156,000 Palestinians remained in that part of Palestine, which had now become the State of Israel.
 Cut off from the rest of the Palestinian people, and physically, socially and culturally isolated from the rest of the Arab world, the remaining Palestinians formed a socially and politically weakened group in Israel (Al- Haj & Rosenfeld, 1990; Boymel, 2007).
 Although they were granted Israeli citizenship and were offered full rights, as a minority they have chronically suffered from limited political representation and a debilitated social, economic and educational infrastructure (Bekerman & Maoz, 2005).
-David Grossman (1992), the Israeli novelist, used the Present Absentees to describe in Israel in reference to their political and social marginalization.
+David Grossman (1992), the Israeli novelist, used the oxymoron 'Present Absentees' to describe Palestinians in Israel in reference to their political and social marginalization.